AASanusi/fashion/README.md

 	}
 }
 ```
 - There were no errors found.
-Although when deploying I can across a few issues which led me to reinstall npm again and also removed React imports for my code.
+There was was deployment issues which were fixed by reinstalling "npm" again.

-- JSX code was also ran through an online [ESLint](https://eslint.org/play/) validator for extra checks.
+- JSX code was also passed through an online [ESLint](https://eslint.org/play/) validator for extra checks.
 Below shows an example of no errors observed.
 ![Thought wall eslint testing online image](/src/assets/readme-images/thought-wall-eslint.png)
 ### Lighthouse Performance
+- Accessibility of the page is excellent and the slight dip in performance is due to the images that were loaded on the page.
 ![Lighthouse performance image](/src/assets//readme-images/lighthouse-performance.png)
 ### Unfixed Bugs
 - All bugs were fixed before submitting this project.